Zsa Zsa Gabor

-Gabor competed in the 1933 Miss Hungary pageant, where she placed as second runner-up, and began her stage career in Vienna the following year.
-She emigrated from Hungary to the United States in 1941.
-Becoming a sought-after actress with "European flair and style", she was considered to have a personality that "exuded charm and grace".
-Her first film role was a supporting role in Lovely to Look At (1952).
-She later acted in We're Not Married!
-(1952) and played one of her few leading roles in the John Huston-directed film, Moulin Rouge (1952).
-Huston would later describe her as a "creditable" actress.
+Gabor competed in the 1933 Miss Hungary pageant, where she placed as second runner-up.
+She began her stage career in Vienna the following year.
+Gabor emigrated from Hungary to the United States in 1941 and became a sought-after actress with "European flair and style".
+Her first film role was a supporting role in Lovely to Look At, released in 1952.
+The same year, she appeared in We're Not Married! and in her most famous film, Moulin Rouge.
+Gabor appeared in more than 70 movies, and her acting career continued into the 1990s.

-Outside her acting career, Gabor was known for her extravagant Hollywood lifestyle, her glamorous personality, and her many marriages.
-In total, Gabor had nine husbands, including hotel magnate Conrad Hilton and actor George Sanders.
-She once stated, "Men have always liked me and I have always liked men.
-But I like a mannish man, a man who knows how to talk to and treat a woman—not just a man with muscles."
+Outside of her career, Gabor was famous for her glamour, her extravagant Hollywood lifestyle, and her series of marriages.
+Gabor had nine husbands, including hotel magnate Conrad Hilton and actor George Sanders.

-Early life
+Early life and family

 Zsa Zsa Gabor was born Sári Gábor on February 6, 1917, in Budapest, Hungary, then part of the Austro-Hungarian Empire.
+The middle of three daughters, her parents were Jolie (née Janszieka Tillemann) and Vilmos Gábor (né Grün).
+Jolie owned a jewellery shop in Budapest, while Vilmos was a Royal Hungarian Army officer.
+Her parents were both Jewish.

+Gabor was named after Sári Fedák, a Hungarian actress.
+Gabor was called Zsa Zsa because, as a little girl, she couldn't pronounce her own name.

-The middle of three daughters, her parents were Vilmos, a soldier, and Jolie Gabor (née Janka Tilleman).
-Her parents were both of Jewish ancestry.
-While her mother escaped Hungary during the period of the Nazi occupation of Budapest, Gabor left the country in 1941, three years prior to the takeover.
-During a layover at Eppley Airfield en route to Hollywood, she made headlines by telling the Associated Press that she had danced with Adolf Hitler twice.
+In 1941, Gabor left Hungary for the United States.
+During a layover at Eppley Airfield in Omaha, Nebraska en route to Hollywood, she made headlines by telling the Associated Press that she had danced with Adolf Hitler twice.
+In 1949, she received American citizenship.

+On July 8, 1944, aided by Gabor's then-husband, Conrad Hilton, Gabor's parents fled Budapest during the Nazi invasion and occupation of Hungary.

-Gabor's elder sister, Magda, eventually became an American socialite and her younger sister, Eva, became an American actress and businesswoman.
+Gabor's elder sister, Magda, later became an American socialite and her younger sister, Eva, became an American actress and businesswoman.
 The Gabor sisters were first cousins of Annette Lantos, wife of California Congressman Tom Lantos (D-CA).